 CV32E40S supports one of two interrupt architectures.
-If the SMCLIC parameter is set to 0, then the basic interrupt architecture is supported (see Basic Interrupt Architecture).
-If the SMCLIC parameter is set to 1, then the CLIC interrupt architecture is supported (see CLIC Interrupt Architecture).
+If the SMCLIC parameter is set to 0, then the CLINT mode interrupt architecture is supported (see CLINT Mode Interrupt Architecture).
+If the SMCLIC parameter is set to 1, then the CLIC mode interrupt architecture is supported (see CLIC Mode Interrupt Architecture).